What is Bronze?

 It is primarily a planning stage where you will spend time reflecting on your current practice and plan how you will work towards RRSA Silver: Rights Committed.
 When you are ready, send us your Bronze application form to show your school’s commitment and how you intend to become rights respecting.

-A school can achieve Bronze – Rights Committed withing a few months of registering.
+A school can achieve Bronze – Rights Committed within a few months of registering.
 Before starting to work towards Bronze, please make sure you have visited the Getting Started page and have registered your school with us.

 Achieving Bronze: Rights Committed means there is evidence that: